Toddler Sleep Problems or Typical Toddler Behavior?

 Toddler Behaviors That Can Signal A More Serious Sleep Problem

 Some toddlers’ bedtime behaviors are more extreme.
 And these can be a sign of a more serious, underlying sleep problem.
-While it’s usually fine to ignore normal nap time and bedtime behavior (like tantrums before bed), you probably won’t want to ignore some of these more serious problems:
+It’s usually fine to ignore normal nap time and bedtime behavior (like tantrums before bed).
+However, you probably won’t want to ignore some of these more serious problems:

 (Do note that it’s very normal for your toddler to get less sleep during a sleep regression.
 It’s when your toddler is regularly getting less sleep than is recommended that it becomes an issue.)